IIIF/website/source/event/2022/cambridge/schedule.md

 * 12pm-1pm: Check-in opens for showcase and conference registrants
 * 1pm-5pm: Showcase (including coffee break)
+  - General Intro to IIIF
+  - IIIF in the Slavery, Abolition, Emancipation, and Freedom: Primary Sources from Houghton Library (SAEF) Project
+  - IIIF A/V use cases
+  - Latest on IIIF 3D
+  - Crowdsourcing with IIIF
+  - Teaching and Learning with IIIF
+  - IIIF and Museums
+  - Getting involved in the IIIF community
+  - Implementing IIIF: the simple and complex versions

-### Conference kick-off reception
+### IIIF Consortium reception

-* 6-8pm: Opening reception (open to all conference registrants, to be held in an outdoor, covered location)
+* 6-8pm: Consortium reception (open to all [IIIF Consortium members]({{ site.root_url | absolute_url }}/community/consortium/), to be held in an outdoor, covered location)

 ## June 7